Learn more about planning healthy meals for older audits and tips on kitchen organizing and safety.

 Calories & Other:

 Use both product labels and a reliable calorie counter to record calories on meal plans.

 - Be aware that some care receivers may need more calories, not fewer.

 Assess the kitchen for physical hazards Tripping/falling hazards:

-Natural gas leaks After assessing, make any needed corrections and repairs.
+After assessing, arrange for needed corrections and repairs.

 - Should be charged and operational.

 - Stress: “If there is smoke or fire – GET OUT!”
 (Plan and practice exit strategies).